Published by Lookforzebras

 - Poetry

 These written pieces can deal with any number of medical or healthcare-related issues.
-They can be written from the perspective of the clinician, the patient, a family member, or anyone else who touches the healthcare system and is impacted by the practice of medicine.
+They can be written from the perspectives of clinicians, patients, family members, or anyone impacted by healthcare and medicine.

 Why publish literary writing as a doctor?